shab-si/Data_analyze/README.md

-Data Analyze For Sporters charge classes
+Data Analyze For Sporters charge classes in clubs